 Back inside I turned off all the lights and looked out across the street at the Embassy.
-After a few minutes the light in the embassy window was switched off; after a few minutes more I saw "Billy" jump back over the fence.
-He took off running, past the Embassy turning the corner at Túngata.
+After a few minutes the light in the embassy window was switched off; after a few minutes more I saw the man who thought was Billy jump back over the fence.
+He took off running, past the Embassy, then turning the corner.
 I grabbed my jacket and left the apartment.

 As I got to the corner, I crouched down and slowly peered around a fence.
-I could see Billy, or who ever it was, walking a block ahead where Túngata becomes Kirkjustræti.
+I could see Billy, or who ever he was, walking a block ahead where street led to the square.
 I let him get just out of sight and began to run.
 Man, was I out of shape.
-Breathless, I got to where I the street opened up- Austurvollur square was on my left with the somber Alþing on my right.
+Breathless, I got to where the street opened up- the big square was on my left with the somber Alþing on my right.
 Just beyond was a church— Dómkirkjan, strangely glowing under the night sky.
-Looking around, I saw a group of people huddled around a doorway on the far side of the Square.
+Looking to my left I saw a group of people huddled around a doorway on the far side of the square.
 Perhaps my quarry had take refuge there.

 ... or, the one that got away.
 My cherished Japanese "Bizarre Guitar", a 1965 Guyatone LG-200T, is rare in its native Japan, and extremely so in the U.S. It was never imported here (no 'Made in Japan' markings) and its somewhat outré appearance has kept it from being iconic.
 Imagine my surprise when I found one for sale on Seattle's Craigslist (pictured at right.)
 I was tempted to buy it (if owning one is good, having two must be great, right?) but the steep price ($600) for a fairly beat-up novelty was just too much.

 Coincidentally, I had recently posted a video of me and my Guyatone and it was drawing a lot of interest—in Japan!